Allirey/PGN-utils/README.md

 ##### Note:
-Keep in mind: it is not that program which merge multiple pgn __files__ in one, merges affects only on  __games__.
+Keep in mind: it is NOT that program which merge multiple pgn __files__ in one, merges affects only on  __games__.
 For such feature you can write your own program, just type in command line:

 for windows: \
 `